IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Save these changes at the top of the page and restart your Glassfish server to try it out.

 The mail session can also be set from command line.
 To use this method, you will need to delete your notifyMailSession and create a new one.
-And example of this is below.
+See the below example:

 - Delete: ``asadmin delete-javamail-resource mail/MyMailSession``
 - Create (remove brackets and replace the variables inside): ``asadmin create-javamail-resource --mailhost [smtp.gmail.com] --mailuser [test\@test\.com] --fromaddress [test\@test\.com] --property mail.smtp.auth=[true]:mail.smtp.password=[password]:mail.smtp.port=[465]:mail.smtp.socketFactory.port=[465]:mail.smtp.socketFactory.fallback=[false]:mail.smtp.socketFactory.class=[javax.net.ssl.SSLSocketFactory] mail/notifyMailSession``